Face-width of Pfaffian Braces and Polyhex Graphs on Surfaces: Pfaffian polyhex graphs

+\begin{rem}Theorem \ref{thm:2-3} shows that a Pfaffian brace embedded on a surface $\Sigma$ with $g(\Sigma)>0$ has a small face-width.
+But the face-width of a Pfaffian brick on sufaces with positive genus could be arbitrarily large. \end{rem}

-{\bf Remark.} In \cite{NT}, Norine and Thomas conjectured that every Pfaffian cubic graph is 3-edge colorable.
+\begin{rem} In \cite{NT}, Norine and Thomas conjectured that every Pfaffian cubic graph is 3-edge colorable.
 As shown in \cite{Y}, every polyhex graph on the Klein bottle is Hamiltonian and hence is 3-edge colorable.
-By Theorem \ref{thm4-10}, every Pfaffian polyhex graph is 3-edge colorable, which supports the conjecture of Norine and Thomas.
+By Theorem \ref{thm4-10}, every Pfaffian polyhex graph is 3-edge colorable.
+Hence the conjecture of Norine and Thomas is true for Pfaffian polyhex graphs. \end{rem}